With driverless cars running late, a startup tries remote-control trucks

 Phantom Auto was founded in 2017 to help bridge the gap between the vision and the reality of autonomous vehicles.
 It offers remote-driving technology that provides human intervention for construction zones, bad weather, roadside emergencies or anything else that might fluster the artificial intelligence piloting a driverless car.
 With Phantom Auto’s software and a cellular connection, a trained human operator can take over a car and guide it through difficult spots.

 Now the startup is announcing an expansion into logistics, providing remote operation capability for forklifts, delivery robots, and “yard truck” tractors that move trailers around warehouses and shipping centers.
-Phantom Auto last week said it has raised $13.5 million in a round of financing led by Bessemer Venture Partners.
+Phantom Auto on Thursday said it has raised $13.5 million in a round of financing lead by Bessemer Venture Partners.
 The company has raised roughly $19 million to date.

-Alphabet‘s Waymo is offering limited ride-hailing service to a small number of customers in suburban Phoenix, usually with a safety driver on board to take over if the robot fails, as well as remote monitors who can intervene.
-Virtually no other autonomous startup is ferrying passengers through traffic — and that means little demand for Phantom Auto’s remote-driving technology.
+Alphabet Inc.’s Waymo is offering limited ride-hailing service to a small number of customers in suburban Phoenix, usually with a safety driver on board to take over if the robot fails as well as remote monitors who can intervene.
+Virtually no other autonomous startup is ferrying passengers through traffic-and that means little demand for Phantom Auto’s remote-driving technology.

 Phantom Auto says it has agreements to sell its technology to large automakers, so that faraway backup drivers can troubleshoot autonomous fleets once they hit the road.
 “We’ve talked to literally every major player in the space, and given the nature of what we do, we have to have pretty detailed discussions about their limitations, their capabilities, and their actual rollout dates,” said co-founder Elliot Katz.
 “Everyone who says they’re deploying, whatever they say they’re deploying in the near term, it’s completely false.”